prometheus/prometheus/documentation/examples/contrib/kubernetes/rabbitmq/README.md

 # RabbitMQ Scraping

-This is an example on how to setup RabbitMQ so prometheus can scrap data from it.
+This is an example on how to setup RabbitMQ so Prometheus can scrap data from it.
 It uses a third party [RabbitMQ exporter](https://github.com/kbudde/rabbitmq_exporter).

 Since the [RabbitMQ exporter](https://github.com/kbudde/rabbitmq_exporter) needs to